 Upskill and prepare your employees for the NDIS

-The Future Social Service Institute is offering organisations working in the social service sector the opportunity to upskill their employees through a nationally accredited Cert IV scholarship.
+The Future Social Service Institute is offering social service organisations the chance to upskill staff and volunteers through scholarships for the nationally accredited Certificate IV in Disability, at Melbourne’s RMIT.

 What’s on offer